LucasBoulle/server-printer-socket/README.md

 # server-printer-socket
-- To add client as printer in hercules, just connect as client and send a message "/printer" and this will be added as printer
+- To add client as printer in hercules, just connect as client and send a message "/printer" and it will be added as printer
 - To send message to print, just write a any message with one printer connected at least
 - port to connect  = 9876